Goldenlion5648/GodotHexGridBasics/README.md

 # Hex Grid, Tilemap, and Tileset Basics
-This is the project that goes with this video:
+This project goes with this video (I made the project and video):

 https://youtu.be/1qmXFIJU1QE